mlinpl/aiart.mlinpl.org/competition.md

 - **🥈 2st Place: 3000 PLN**
 - **🥉 3st Place: 1000 PLN**

-**Student Prize: 1000PLN**, awarded to the best work selected by the students of the Academy of Fine Arts.
+**Student Prize: 1000 PLN**, awarded to the best work selected by the students of the Academy of Fine Arts.

 ## / Timeline